GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 Those are the basics to creating an fx.zon file.
 See the [[FX Parameter Mapping Actions|FX-Parameter-Mapping-Actions]] page for details on all the pertinent mapping actions.

 ## FX SubZones
-CSI version 1.1 introduced FX Sub Zones.
-These are useful when you are trying to map an FX that has more parameters than your surface has controls for, or maybe the plugin has multiple FX types or modes and you'd like to put them into different zones you can switch between.
+FX Sub Zones are useful when you are trying to map an FX that has more parameters than your surface has controls for, or maybe the plugin has multiple FX types or modes and you'd like to put them into different zones you can switch between.
 This could even be useful for mapping instruments if you wanted to have filter controls on one zone, oscillator controls in another, envelopes and LFO's in another, etc. The sky is the limit with FX sub zones.

 For FX Sub Zones to work you basically need a few key elements:

 1. Your initial fx.zon file.
 This should include the parameter mapping you want to see when the plugin is mapped just like any other fx.zon.
 It should also have a name that matches the plugin, just like any typical fx.zon file.
 Example: [plugin].zon

 2. One or more separate files for each sub zone.
 Remember: in CSI version 1.1, each zone must be in a separate .zon file (it's one per).
-It is recommended you number these Sub Zone FX files using the same plugin name, but appending a number to the end of the file in ascending order for each Sub Zone.
+It is recommended you number these Sub Zone FX files using the same plugin name but appending a number to the end of the file in ascending order for each Sub Zone.
 Example: [plugin]-1.zon and [plugin]-2.zon

 3. Instructions in the initial fx.zon file about which SubZones are to be included.
 See the "SubZones" and "SubZonesEnd" section in the example below.